-15\1 Introduction
+1 Introduction

 Carbonates are ubiquitous in the Earth's crust and form from a variety of fluids, often with characteristic isotopic and element ratios (Fig. 1).
-Carbonate producing fluids in all crustal levels range from oxygenated to reducing, from low salinity to high salinity and from low Temperature to high Temperature.
-Fluids evolve as they interact with rocks along their flow paths, adding complexity, but also providing an opportunity to consider these processes in more detail.
-Carbonates are highly susceptible to diagenesis, particularly when the
+Carbonate producing fluids in all crustal levels range from oxygenated to reducing, from low salinity to high salinity and from low temperature to high temperature.
+Fluids evolve as they interact with rocks along their flow paths, adding complexity, but also providing opportunities to trace these processes with the rock's paragenetic history.
+Carbonate compo-